wellyshen/react-cool-starter/README.md

 </Route>
 ```

-### Managing Title, Meta, Link, Script and Base
+### Managing Title, Meta, Styles and Scripts

 The parent `App.js` defines the base title and meta in a `<Helmet {...config.app} />` component.
-Any sub-component can override/add properties (supports base, meta, link, script, style tags and html attributes).
+Any sub-component can override/add properties (supports meta, link, script, style tags and html attributes).
 See the [react-helmet](https://github.com/nfl/react-helmet) documents for more info.

 ### App config